 - We gather for one final hearty meal in the dining hall before adjourning for the evening.

 - Our last morning will include a tour and history narrative by the ranch owner including a visit to one of the largest preserved Hopi Kiva on private land.
 You will have the opportunity to photograph artifacts dating some 1500 years old.

 - We will also visit the ranch museum that is home to a legacy of Arizona history including pictures of early settlers, saddles, wrangling equipment, and a player piano built in the early 1900s.

 - Following our last image critique, we will conclude our workshop.
 This will be before noon.

 Strenuous Rating: Moderate.

 Our shooting locations will take place both on X-Diamond ranch property and other area locations.
-A horseback ride is included in your workshop fee, participants who prefer not to take advantage of this special experience can stay behind at the ranch and photograph.
 Participants should plan to pack for rugged conditions with good hiking boots and warm clothing.

 Workshop participants will stay in one of six well-appointed ranch cabins.
 All cabins have full kitchens with pots, pans, coffee makers, fridge, etc. Lunches and dinners are included in your workshop fee however you are on your own for breakfast.
 There is a Safeway ( 15 min. drive) in Springerville if you need to purchase any items.